 The directors saw a need to provide a single organization that could support women and children in need around the world, so in 2015 we established the Cayman Islands Charity Network (“CICN”) and received approval as a 501(c)(3) charity in 2016.
 The CICN provides just that- assistance to men, women and children in need and with a network of charities worldwide the CICN can do just that.

 Melisa Johnson was born and raised in Western Kansas.
 Melisa is a graduate from Kansas State University with a Bachelor of Science in Accounting (1999).
 She has over fifteen years of experience in the insurance industry with specialist knowledge and expertise in the surety, property and casualty, and life and annuity sectors.
-In 2010 Melisa joined the fundraising committee of the Cayman Islands Crisis Centre and is now currently the head of the Fundraising Committee and the vice-chair of the board.
-Melisa resides in the Cayman Islands.
+In 2010 Melisa joined the fundraising committee of the Cayman Islands Crisis Centre and is a past board member.
+Melisa resides in Florida.

 Tim Min was born in Seoul, South Korea and immigrated to the US in 1979.
 Tim was raised in Los Angeles and attended Los Angeles High School, University of Southern California (BS) and Cal State Long Beach (MBA).
 Tim has a long history of community service, an ordained Deacon in the Presbyterian Church USA and various charitable organization such as Good Samaritan Hospital and Literacy Project.
 Tim also received the Norman Topping Scholarship to attend the University of Southern California which is awarded to those students that have demonstrated a long history of community service.